 During the 2013-2014 academic year, the stipend for a TA with a Master's degree was $16,018.
 TAs also receive a tuition waiver-- no tuition is paid by the graduate student; however, insurance and student fees are the responsibility of the student.

 Each TA is provided with office space and access to a computer (it may be a computer shared by those sharing the office space), printer, and copy machine.

 Most students get some sort of support in the summer, usually for working on research projects with faculty members.
 In recent years, summer support has averaged $2200--$3000 for 120 hours of work.

 Among the active grants in the department, several support graduate students at a level of $15,000 to $18,000 per calendar year (including the summer).
 On average there are two graduate students fully supported by grants each term.
 These students may spend all their work time doing research or may do some teaching or internship work and some research.
 In addition, there are many small grants, fellowships, and scholarships available from federal, state, private, and university sources that provide $500 to $3000 per year.
 Graduate students are mentored by faculty in applying for these small travel, research, and curriculum development grants.

 Living in Greeley

-Compare the cost of living in Greeley to any other town in the U.S. using the Neighborhood Profiles search engine at Yahoo.
+Compare the cost of living in Greeley to any other town in the U.S. using this cost of living comparison tool.
 Additional information about Greeley is available through the UNC web page for Prospective Students (note: the page is aimed at all students, undergraduate and graduate).